 It is essential to remember that Tmall is not just an e-commerce marketplace, but the biggest shopping ‘mall’ in the world and in that context, a luxury brand’s e-commerce content cannot be solely focused on selling and needs to significantly double down on storytelling and showcases.

 The pandemic has fueled a surge in the proportion of luxury items being bought online rather than in physical retail stores, according to a report into the personal luxury goods sector released to coincide with the Altagamma Digital Awards.

 Jenni Romaniuk and Ava Huang, Int.
 Journal of Market Research, Vol. 62, No. 5, 2020, pp. 546-560

 Continuing the stream of luxury brand research that seeks to identify how luxury brands differ from non-luxury brands, we test whether the brand usage and attribute prototypicality influences on consumers' perceptual responses about non-luxury brands extend to luxury brands.

 It may feel like a retail apocalypse when it comes to how COVID-19 has impacted brick and mortar stores and consumer spending, but iPrice Group’s Isabelle Romualdez argues that interest is still high in SEA, and fashion brands have a chance to capture not just attention but wallets as well.

-This report summarises the latest research from WARC's Data platform, with a focus on new net advertising investment data by product category, which are exclusive to WARC Data clients from 1st October.
+This report summarises the latest research from WARC's Data platform, with a focus on the long-term changes and opportunities in advertising and consumption across e-commerce, online video, social media, and gaming and esports.
 Key findings include: